Texas Pre-Divorce Guidance

 There is no separation requirement to file for divorce in Texas.
 As long as you meet residency and filing requirements, you can file for divorce at any time, whether your spouse is cooperative or not.

 Work with Our Experienced Divorce Lawyers

-Preparing for a divorce can be tough, but the Austin, Dallas, Fort Worth, Granbury, and Plano-based attorneys at Goranson Bain Ausley, our attorneys can guide you every step of the way.
-Whether you’re contemplating divorce or are ready to file, an experienced attorney can walk you through your options and give you all the information you need about how to prepare for a divorce in Texas.
+Preparing for a divorce can be tough, but the Austin, Dallas, Fort Worth, Granbury, and Plano-based attorneys at Goranson Bain Ausley can guide you every step of the way.
+Whether you’re contemplating divorce or are ready to file, a highly experienced lawyer will walk you through your options and give you all the information you need about how to prepare for a divorce in Texas.
 Please get in touch with us to schedule a pre-divorce guidance consultation.
 You can also get started online with our confidential online questionnaire.